Skip to content

 sql

-SELECT * FROM table;
+SELECT * FROM people;

-SELECT c1 AS alias FROM table;
+SELECT name AS alias FROM people;

-SELECT * FROM table LIMIT 1;
+SELECT * FROM people LIMIT 5;

 DISTINCT